 Internet Penetration & Audience

 The number of internet users had increased over the years in rural as well as urban areas.
-This is expected to cross the 600 million mark in 2019.
+This is expected to cross the 639 million mark by December 2020.

 At a state level, NCT of Delhi has registered the highest internet penetration followed by Kerala, J&K, Haryana, Himachal Pradesh, Punjab.
 States in the east of India except for Assam and North East, have low internet penetration.

 Internet penetration is rising throughout India, the situation is different when it comes to metros with Mumbai having the highest internet population closely followed by Delhi.
-Overall top 8 metros have the most penetration of Internet users and smaller town have relatively lesser penetration of the Internet goes down as we descend to lower town classes.
+Overall top 8 metros have the most penetration of Internet users and smaller towns have relatively lesser penetration of the Internet as we descend to lower town classes.

 Among state groups, Kerala, Tamil Nadu and NCT of Delhi have a higher proportion of female internet users.
 The split of Male and Female users is 60:40 in Metros with a 5 million-plus population size.

 Government initiatives in Kerala like bringing high-speed internet to every household, including its 2 million Below Poverty Line families who would get service for free will aid in reaching out to more potential internet users.